SachsLab/OpenMER/docs/getting-started.md

 If you want to setup the individual pieces on an internet-connected computer (e.g., for development or testing) then please look at the [For Developers](./for-developers.md) documentation.

-It is expected that the target computer is a Windows computer that has a dedicated network connection to the NSP, such as the Blackrock-provided PC.
+It is expected that the target computer is a Windows computer that has a dedicated network connection to the NSP, such as the Blackrock-provided Host PC.
 Testing without the NSP is also possible (see below).

 Extract the zip file to the target computer.
-A lot of disk space is required because the data segments will be saved within.
+Choose a destination with a lot of disk space because the data segments will be saved within.

 Updates may come in the form of a smaller zip file to extract within a specific subfolder of the extracted distribution.